rpellerin/rpellerin.github.io/content/triathlon-checklist.md

 - <input type="checkbox" /> Glasses
 - <input type="checkbox" /> Bike shoes
 - <input type="checkbox" /> Fingerless gloves
 - <input type="checkbox" /> Water bottles, already on the bike.
 One filled with only water, the other with isotonic powder and water.
+A third one?
+Pick up from aid stations?
 - <input type="checkbox" /> Low cut socks, that you'll wear for both the cycling and running legs
 - <input type="checkbox" /> A triathlon belt to carry gels and display the bib number, to be worn until the end of the race
 - <input type="checkbox" /> Gels: have some in the belt, some on the bike.
 Aim for your weight in grams of carbs per hour: you weight 75 kgs, you take 75 grams per hour.